VCTLabs/pystache/README.rst

-This updated fork of Pystache is currently tested on Python 3.8+ and in Conda, on Linux, Macos, and Windows (Python 2.7 is no longer supported).
+This updated fork of Pystache is currently tested on Python 3.8+ and in Conda, on Linux, Macos, and Windows.

 |logo|